 Silk Road: The Five 'Stans of Central Asia

-Offering an incredible diversity of both scenery and culture - from the architectural wonders of Uzbekistan’s Silk Road cities of Samarkand, Bukhara and Khiva to the epic scenery of the Tien Shan ‘Mountains of Heaven’ - we’ll cross vast deserts and mighty rivers and experience local hospitality in homestays in Tajikistan and Kyrgyzstan.
-For much of the time we’ll be following ancient trade routes and discovering the remains of a bygone age but we will also experience the Central Asia of today from the bizarre white-marble city of Ashgabat to the cosmopolitan cities of Tashkent and Almaty.
+Offering an incredible diversity of both scenery and culture - from the architectural wonders of Uzbekistan’s Silk Road cities of Samarkand, Bukhara and Khiva to the epic scenery of the Tien Shan ‘Mountains of Heaven’ - you will cross vast deserts and mighty rivers and experience local hospitality in homestays in Tajikistan and Kyrgyzstan.
+For much of the time you will be following ancient trade routes and discovering the remains of a bygone age but you will also experience the Central Asia of today from the bizarre white-marble city of Ashgabat to the cosmopolitan cities of Tashkent and Almaty.

 Day 1: STARTING IN ASHGABAT (TURKMENISTAN)

-Today, after checking-in to our hotel in Ashgabat, the rather bizarre capital of Turkmenistan (the first of our five ‘stans), we’ll settle ourselves in and have a gentle introduction to this “white-marble city”.
-Over the course of the day, we’ll see some fascinating reminders of the city’s rich and eclectic past, including the famous so-called Arch of Neutrality.
+Discover Ashgabat, the capital of Turkmenistan (the first of our five ‘stans), known as the “white-marble city”.
+Discover the fascinating reminders of the city’s rich and eclectic past, including the famous so-called Arch of Neutrality.

 Day 2: ASHGABAT

-With a full day to explore the city and its surrounds, we will travel out to Nissa, the 3rd Century BC capital of the Parthians, and visit the famous site of Geo Tepe where the Turkmens made their last stand against the Russians.
-We’ll also visit a nearby stud farm to see some of the beautiful pure-bred Akhel Teke, or ‘heavenly’ horses’, the Chinese desire for which gave birth to the original impetus for the Silk Road.
-Later we’ll visit the largest mosque in Central Asia and the mausoleum of the first Turkmen President “Turkmenbashy”.
-We plan to take dinner at a stunning rooftop restaurant back in the city.
+Travel out to Nissa, the 3rd Century BC capital of the Parthians, and visit the famous site of Geo Tepe where the Turkmens made their last stand against the Russians.
+Visit a nearby stud farm to see some of the beautiful pure-bred Akhel Teke, or ‘heavenly’ horses’, the Chinese desire for which gave birth to the original impetus for the Silk Road.
+Visit the largest mosque in Central Asia and the mausoleum of the first Turkmen President “Turkmenbashy”.

 DAY 3: ASHGABAT - MARY

-A morning’s flight will take us to Mary, our base for the next two nights.
-Here we’ll drive out to Ancient Merv to see remaining traces of the glorious “Maru Shahu Jahan” – “Queen of Cities”.
+Fly to Mary, and drive out to Ancient Merv to see remaining traces of the glorious “Maru Shahu Jahan” – “Queen of Cities”.
 Due to its size and historical importance, Merv is one of the most significant sites in Turkmenistan, indeed in all of Central Asia.
 It consists of a series of towns each succeeded by another throughout the course of history.
-We’ll see the remains of several sites including the Erk Kala (6th C BC) with its citadel and the Mausoleum of Muhammed Ibn Zeid (12th C AD) before later returning to Mary to visit the local history museum, presenting a wide array of archaeological finds (dating back to the 3rd millennium BC through to the late 19th century) from both Ancient Merv and the Bronze Age sites of Margush, which we will visit tomorrow.
+See the remains of several sites including the Erk Kala (6th C BC) with its citadel and the Mausoleum of Muhammed Ibn Zeid (12th C AD) before later returning to Mary to visit the local history museum, presenting a wide array of archaeological finds (dating back to the 3rd millennium BC through to the late 19th century) from both Ancient Merv and the Bronze Age sites of Margush.

 DAY 4: MARY – GONUR DEPE - MARY

-After an early breakfast we drive northeast from Mary to ancient Margush and the archaeological site of Gonur Depe (40km off-road).
+Drive northeast from Mary to ancient Margush and the archaeological site of Gonur Depe (40km off-road).
 Fertile silt brought by waters of the Murgab River delta and a moderate climate created favourable conditions for Bronze Age settlements known as the Margiana Oasis deep in the desert.
 This is an amazing site said to be the fifth great civilisation of ancient times where, it is believed, the Zoroastrian culture was born.
-We’ll return to Mary in the afternoon.

 DAY 5: MARY – BUKHARA (UZBEKISTAN)

-Leaving Mary we’ll head north and after lunch in Turkmenabat, we’ll have the thrill of crossing the great Oxus (Amu-Darya) River.
-From here we’ll arrive at the Turkmen border and enter Uzbekistan (the second of our five ‘stans).
-After customs formalities we’ll transfer to Bukhara, aiming to arrive early afternoon and check in to our guesthouse close to the famous Labi Hauz plaza and pool.
-This afternoon there will be free time to explore the streets and alleyways of this ancient town before meeting up for dinner.
+Leaving Mary, head north and after lunch in Turkmenabat, and have the thrill of crossing the great Oxus (Amu-Darya) River.
+From here arrive at the Turkmen border and enter Uzbekistan (the second of our five ‘stans).
+After customs formalities you will transfer to Bukhara, where you ca nexplore the streets and alleyways of this ancient town.

 DAY 6: BUKHARA

-This morning we visit the famous Arc – or town citadel – in front of which the British officers Connelly and Stoddard lost their heads in what was one of the most infamous events of the Great Game.
-We’ll also visit the Kolan Minaret – or Tower of Death, from which Amir Nasirulla Khan threw his enemies – as well as the rest of the beautiful old town.
-The rest of the day is free to explore Bukhara at your leisure, with opportunities to wander through the bazaar and maybe do a little souvenir shopping.
+Visit the famous Arc – or town citadel – in front of which the British officers Connelly and Stoddard lost their heads in what was one of the most infamous events of the Great Game.
+Visit the Kolan Minaret – or Tower of Death, from which Amir Nasirulla Khan threw his enemies – as well as the rest of the beautiful old town.
+Explore Bukhara at your leisure, with opportunities to wander through the bazaar and maybe do a little souvenir shopping.